-The National Biosecurity Communication and Engagement Network (NBCEN) produces nationally consistent public information in response to pest and disease outbreaks (biosecurity incidents) that impact on Australia’s agricultural industries.
+The National Biosecurity Communication and Engagement Network (NBCEN) produces nationally consistent public information in response to pest and disease outbreaks (biosecurity incidents) that impact on Australia’s agricultural industries and the environment.

-The network consists of communication managers from the Australian, state and territory agriculture agencies, Plant Health Australia, Animal Health Australia, CSIRO’s Australian Animal Health Laboratory, Australian Government Department of Health, and the Australian Local Government Association.
-Wildlife Health Australia and the Centre for Invasive Species Solutions are Observers.
+The network consists of communication managers from the Australian, state and territory agriculture agencies, Plant Health Australia, Animal Health Australia, CSIRO’s Australian Animal Health Laboratory, and the Australian Government Department of Health.
+The Australian Local Government Association, Wildlife Health Australia and the Centre for Invasive Species Solutions are observers.

 Communication essential during biosecurity incidents

-Biosecurity incidents can impact on many people including affected producers/growers and their local communities, overseas trading partners, stakeholders such as exporters and supply chain service providers, the general public, and media.
+Biosecurity incidents can impact many people including affected producers/growers and their local communities, overseas trading partners, stakeholders such as exporters and supply chain service providers, and the general public.